 Mix Souvenirs With Items From Home

 If your entire room is covered in souvenirs, it may look a tad crazy.
 I like to mix everything together.
 I keep most of my non-souvenirs simple so that the memorable items stand out.
-Then, I added a few more travel decor items to the mix like this Landmass Scratch Off Map!
+Then, I added a few more travel decor items to the mix like a scratch off map.
 That way, I can see where I’ve been and all the places I have yet to explore.

 What exactly is in my room…